Fill out a personal injury claim evaluation.

 The recovery will include medical expenses (past and future), disfigurement, impairment, lost wages, pain and suffering, medical anguish, loss of consortium.

-For more information on this topic, go to the FAQ link to see What is My case Worth.
+For more information on this topic, go to the FAQ link to see What is My Case Worth.

 If the insurance company is being unfair or unreasonable with their settlement offer, we may advise you that a lawsuit needs to be filed.
 We will get your approval before filing a lawsuit and get you into our office so that you can fully understand what the next 18 months to three years hold.